KDE/print-manager/README.md

 * System tray plasmoid that provides quick access to printers and print job status

-* KDed module for new device notification
+* KDed module for new device and ink/toner level notifications

 * KCM module